vercel/next.js/docs/guides/building-forms.md

 - Validating forms data with and without JavaScript
 - Using Next.js API Routes to handle `req` and `res` from the client and server

-Next.js provides you with an all-in solution for hosting web forms and handling submissions.
-You can self-host your Next.js app or deploy it to a cloud provider, such as Vercel.

 For more details go through [Next.js Learn Course](https://nextjs.org/learn/basics/create-nextjs-app).